The art of landscape design. Here is a link to an excellent paper on the subject.

 2. Define the style of your garden:

-3. The height of plants:
+3. Consider the height of plants:

 It is important to consider well in advance the height and the volume of plants with adult size, that is why it is advisable to choose well its professional to avoid unnecessary pruning, or simply to limit the constraints Of common sizes of certain shrubs.
 It will therefore be necessary to define well the desired uses in your garden corner